-- take further specialist option courses in archaeology or classical art/archaeology
+- Study a year-long history special subject course, and further specialist option courses in archaeology or classical art/archaeology.

-- engage in independent research to produce an honours dissertation in either history or archaeology on a topic of your own choosing
+- Carry out independent research to produce an honours dissertation in either history or archaeology on a topic substantially of your own choosing.

 Find out more about the compulsory and optional courses in this degree programme.

 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

 The School of History, Classics and Archaeology is located in the heart of the city, within the University's Central Area.
 Here you will have access to: